serokell/lootbox/docs/workflow.md

 * If you are the last of those whose review was requested and all the comments are minor and can be addressed reasonably quickly, after posting your comments you may make the required changes yourself, push and approve.
+* If you are the last one to review the PR and everyone whose review was requested approved it, merge the PR, delete the branch and update the state of the issue.

 [git-commit]:  https://chris.beams.io/posts/git-commit/